CircuitVerse/Blog/content/posts/Naman_GSoC26_final_report.md

 belongs_to :organization, optional: true
 ```

-The create action normalizes and validates the submitted emails, drops anyone who's already a member (and the current user), then either adds each person immediately or leaves them a pending invitation:
+The create action normalizes and validates the submitted emails, drops anyone who's already a member (and the current user), then either adds each person immediately or leaves them a pending invitation.

 When an invited person signs up, a callback on `User` consumes their pending invitations inside a transaction and turns each one into the right membership: a group membership (plus the parent organization) for group invites, or an organization membership carrying the stored role for org invites.